 Course changes after the spring are only allowed under the following circumstances:

 - 1. If a course was completed during summer school - 2.
-If a course that was failed during the previous school year. - 3.
-If there is a schedule conflict that cannot be adjusted without dropping or changing a course. - 4.
-If a student needs to meet graduation requirements.
+If a course that was failed during the previous school year - 3.
+If there is a schedule conflict that cannot be adjusted without dropping or changing a course.